 Service Desk Integration Use Cases

-Here are proven use cases showing how organizations connect platforms like Jira, Zendesk, Freshdesk, Jira Service Management, ServiceNow, Freshservice, and ServiceDesk Plus using Exalate.
+Here are proven use cases showing how organizations connect platforms like Jira, Zendesk, Freshdesk, Jira Service Management, ServiceNow, Freshservice, Asana, and ServiceDesk Plus.

 Connecting Customer Support with Development Teams

-Support teams typically use platforms like Zendesk, Freshdesk, or Freshservice to manage customer inquiries, while development teams work in Jira Software or Jira Service Management to track bugs and feature requests.
+Case: Support teams typically use platforms like Zendesk, Freshdesk, or Freshservice to manage customer inquiries, while development teams work in Jira to track bugs and feature requests.
+Manual escalation creates delays and context loss.

-As developers update the Jira issue with progress notes or resolution details, those updates flow back to Zendesk so support agents can keep customers informed without switching platforms.
+Solution: Bidirectional sync automatically creates a Jira work item when a Zendesk ticket requires development attention.
+All relevant context—ticket summary, description, customer priority, affected product version, and attachments—flows with the ticket.
+As developers update the Jira work item with progress notes or resolution details, those updates flow back to Zendesk so support agents can keep customers informed without switching platforms.

-When a client reports an issue in their ServiceNow instance, Exalate creates a corresponding ticket in the MSP’s Jira Service Management with appropriate context about which client it belongs to, the service level agreement terms, and escalation requirements.
+Solution: Create separate integrations for each client while maintaining complete data isolation.
+The MSP’s Jira Service Management instance connects to each client’s service desk through individual connections.
+When a client reports a work item in their ServiceNow instance, a corresponding ticket is created in the MSP’s Jira Service Management with appropriate context about which client it belongs to, the service level agreement terms, and escalation requirements.

 Internal IT Service Management Across Departments

-As each department completes their portion of the onboarding process, status updates sync across all platforms so coordinators see the complete picture.
+Solution: Integration connects departmental service desks so related requests stay linked.
+As each department completes its portion of the onboarding process, status updates sync across all platforms so coordinators see the complete picture.

 Multi-Region Service Desk Consolidation